 In the 2023 financial year, DEKRA again demonstrated its full commitment to achieving this long-term objective.
 Digital transformation is an important part of this.
 Even though DEKRA is already a globally acknowledged business partner for the testing, certification and inspection of intelligent and connected vehicles, products and facilities, we are nevertheless constantly working to further enhance our digital competency on the basis of a comprehensive digital strategy.
 This starts internally with advanced, global IT and new ways of working, includes digital interaction with customers, and extends through to new and data-driven services.
 Consequently, DEKRA will digitalize its processes as far as possible, further expand its technical expertise, work on shaping digitalization in its markets through innovation and technology partnerships, and build up new business lines.
 The Company's digital strategy was rolled out Group-wide in 2021 and will be implemented by 2025.
-In the reporting year, DEKRA created a new management position of Chief Digitalization, Petra Finke.
+In the reporting year, DEKRA created a new management position of Chief Digitalization Officer (CDO) and since July 1, 2023, the role has been held by an expert in the field of digitalization, Petra Finke.